LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 export class AuthModule {}
 ```

-Within the `LocalAuthGuard` in the `local.auth.guard.ts` file, add some codes.
+Add some codes within the `LocalAuthGuard` in the `local.auth.guard.ts` file.

-Call the `login` method in `super`, pass in the request to trigger the actual login via creating a session.
+Call the `login` method in `super` and pass in the request to trigger the actual login by creating a session.
 If you want to use sessions, you must remember to trigger the `super.login()`.

 `local.auth.guard.ts`